+Course Offerings at a Glance

-Course Grade Level Quarter/Semester/Year Required/Elective Physical Fitness & Health 9 & 10 Semester Required
+Course Grade Level Quarter/Semester/Year Required/Elective

+Physical Education and Health 9 Year Required

+Physical Education 10 Semester Elective

+Health 10 Semester Required

 Note: Students must wear the P.E. uniform issued by the school, consisting of a P.E. t-shirt and shorts that are worn with appropriate rubber-soled sneakers and socks.
 Additional uniforms are for sale in the school's bookstore.
-Students may earn one semester of PE credit by participating in one season of interscholastic sports.
+Students may earn one semester of PE credit by participating in one season of Antilles School interscholastic sports.